 Is November too early for Christmas decorations?

-With shops and TV adverts promoting the festive season even before the end of summer, it can be difficult to resist getting involved sooner than you'd planned.
+However, shops and TV adverts promote the festive season even before the end of summer, so it’s difficult to resist getting involved sooner than you'd planned.

 Avoid decorating mishaps